-Venice Palazzi were once the Palatial Homes of aristocrats, city officials and the Rich :
+Venice Palazzi – Once the Palatial Homes of aristocrats, officials and the Rich:

 Along Venice’s Grand Canal are many grand buildings and palazzi which represent some of the finest architecture of Venice.
 Many of these buildings were once the palatial homes of aristocrats, city officials or family homes of rich merchants.